syther-labs/algo-backtest/README.md

     + Advantage of This Implementation:
         + Multiple logic flaws were identified in Go implementation that were resolved in this implementation
         + Go implementation seems to be a basic proof-of-concept.
-        + All technical analysis is computed in C with the very popular TA-Lib library; doesn't rely on a Python package to compute technical analysis
+        + All technical analysis is computed in C with the very popular TA-Lib library; Go implementation reimplements SMA in Go as a proof of concept.
         + While Go is definitely the more popular language, it becomes a little awkward to create algorithms.
     + Advantage of Go Implementation:
         + Better tested